 Backpack For Weighted Pull Ups Review

-How to Choose the Right Weighted Backpack for Pull-Ups
+Choosing the Right Weighted Backpack for Pull-Ups & Calisthenics

-Weighted backpacks are a versatile tool for increasing the intensity of bodyweight exercises like pull-ups, dips, and push-ups, allowing for progressive overload without needing traditional weights.
-But with various options available, selecting the right one requires considering several key features.
+Weighted backpacks are a fantastic way to increase the intensity of bodyweight exercises like pull-ups, push-ups, and squats, allowing for progressive overload and continued strength gains.
+However, with numerous options available, selecting the right one requires careful consideration.
+Here’s a breakdown of key features to help you make an informed decision.

 Weight Capacity & Plate Compatibility